pradip13/front-end-app/README.md

 4. Run below predeploy command follwed by deploy
 5. After 1 min, gh-pages will be deployed and published.

+### NOTE:
+After successful deployment of page, if you are getting 404 during page refresh or during initial loading of the application Try changing `BrowserRouter` to `HashRouter` in the file where you have used it.

 ### Note

 Wip on edit post.